 Previous participants include representatives from Chevron; Delma Institute, UAE; Dutch Ministry of Foreign Affairs; European External Action Service; Garten Rothkopf; Malaysia Industry-Government Group for High Technology; McKinsey and Company; National Commission of Security, Colombia; Save the Children; Shell Global; The African Public Policy and Research Institute; United Nations; UK Ministry of Defence.

 SOIF is international – Our retreats draw attendees from all six continents, and we typically have over 18 nationalities at each retreat.

 SOIF builds a community — Whether you are a foresight practitioner, user or commissioner, we help you build connections with people working to solve the same kinds of problems you are facing.

 Discussion is conducted under the Chatham House Rule to provide you with the space to reflect, exchange insights and build lasting relationships.

-This year’s event will be held at Hartwell House, near Aylesbury, UK.
-This historic house provides an intimate setting for debate, ‘fireside chats’ and creativity in the British countryside.
-Attendance is limited to 25 participants, so register now while we have places available!
+This year’s event took place at Hartwell House, near Aylesbury, UK.
+This historic house is an intimate setting for debate, ‘fireside chats’ and creativity in the British countryside.
+Attendance was limited to 25 participants.

 It’s brilliant, to bring together so many nationalities throughout the world, to think through these things in one place.
 It’s ten out of ten.Executive Director African Public Policy & Research Institute